muditgarg48/weather_bucket/README.md

 4. Start the development server by running the following command:
 `npm start`

 5. Once the server is running, open your web browser and visit [http://localhost:5510](http://localhost:5510) to access the Weather App.
-You can also start the app by opening the `index.html` file using Live Server extension in Visual Studio Code.
+You can also start the app by opening the `index.html` file using the Live Server extension in Visual Studio Code.

 ## Usage